lesi-nedo/AIF-project-24-25/README.md

 ### Python Integration

-Now we need to integrate the Python code with the game.
-To do this, we need to:
+To integrate the Python code with the game, we need to:

 - Create a virtual environment with a specific python version.
 I use `conda` for this purpose.